“Knowledge is power.” – Sir Francis Bacon

 - Option 1: File for an Exclusion

 Shapiro has aligned with a Customs attorney from Thompson Coburn to make the filing process both easy and cost-effective for you.
-Please reach out to email@example.com for simple-to-use instruction and pricing.
+Please reach out to firstname.lastname@example.org for simple-to-use instructions and pricing.

 - Option 2: Re-evaluate your Classifications